 Graduate Policy Committee (GPC)

-This committee is made up of the coordinators of the graduate concentrations, the Associate Chair for Graduate Studies, the Department Chair, the Director of Composition, three elected faculty members, and two elected graduate student members.
-The GPC:
+This committee is made up of the coordinators of the graduate plans, the Associate Chair for Graduate Studies, the Department Chair, the Director of Composition, one elected faculty member, and two elected graduate student members.

 - Approves admission of graduate students